UK Ancestry Visa

 Family members

-Your family members (‘dependants’) must apply to join or remain with you in the UK if they do not have British or Irish Citizenship.
-Your family members do not need to have Commonwealth Citizenship.
+Your family members (‘dependants’) must apply to join or remain with you in the UK if they are neither British nor Irish.

 A ‘dependant’ is any of the following: